ISO 27001 is Here to Stay – 2023 Update

-The risk-based, top-down approach of ISO 27001 has taken a back burner to CMMC/NIST conversations over the past few months.
+For companies interested in working with the government, the risk-based, top-down approach of ISO 27001 has taken a back burner to CMMC/NIST conversations over the past few years.
 With headlines and news focusing on the requirements of the DoD for contract security, some organizations have been forced to shift focus in order to properly allocate their work and reach necessary milestones.

 But what about companies who aren’t seeking work in the defense industry?
-Or those who are still interested in wholistic information security management systems that aren’t technology-specific?
+Or those who are still interested in broad information security management systems that aren’t technology-specific?

 With a focus on risk management and fit for all business sizes, ISO 27001 provides building blocks for long-term, whole-business improvement.
 Directed by management with processes owned by the entire workforce, it helps cement the idea that cyber and information security isn’t just an IT problem.